microsoft/autogen/python/packages/autogen-core/docs/src/user-guide/agentchat-user-guide/migration-guide.md

         return (TextMessage,)
 ```

-You can then use the custom agent in the same way as the `AssistantAgent`.
+You can then use the custom agent in the same way as the {py:class}`~autogen_agentchat.agents.AssistantAgent`.
 See [Custom Agent Tutorial](./tutorial/custom-agents.ipynb)
 for more details.